Roll Your Way to Fitness

 In a world that increasingly promotes a lifestyle glued to our desks, getting some sort of physical activity is crucial.
 The gym ball helps improve mobility (the ability to move freely) and stability (maintaining proper posture).

-Aside from these, you can easily purchase one and do a quick workout when you’re pressed for time and you can’t come visit your favourite Rec Xpress Fitness Centre.
+Aside from these, you can easily purchase one and do quick workouts when you’re pressed for time and you can’t come visit your favourite Rec Xpress Fitness Centre.

 Warming Up with a Gym Ball